List 3/3 of sports events affected by coronavirus pandemic

 X Games in Shanghai from May 30-31 canceled.

 FIFA Congress in Addis Ababa, Ethiopia on June 5 postponed to Sept.
-18.
+18 online.

 International Skating Union Congress in Phuket, Thailand from June 8-12 postponed to May 31-June 4, 2021.